PyMVPA/PyMVPA/doc/source/tutorial2_datasets.rst

 We can see that all attributes besides `time_coords` have been filtered out.
-Setting the `deep` arguments to `False` causes the copy function to reuse the data from the source dataset to generate the new stripped one, without duplicating all data in memory -- meaning both datasets do now share the sample data and any change done to `ds` will also affect `stripped`.
+Setting the `deep` arguments to `False` causes the copy function to reuse the data from the source dataset to generate the new stripped one, without duplicating all data in memory -- meaning both datasets now share the sample data and any change done to `ds` will also affect `stripped`.

 Storage
 =======

-Some data preprocessing can take a long time, and one would rather prevent doing it over and over again, but instead store the readily processed data in a file for subsequent analyses.
+Some data preprocessing can take a long time.
+One would rather prevent doing it over and over again, and instead just store the preprocessed data into a file for subsequent analyses.
 PyMVPA offers functionality to store a large variety of objects, including datasets, into HDF5_ files.
-A variant of this format is also used by Matlab to store data.
+A variant of this format is also used by recent versions of Matlab to store data.

 .. _HDF5: http://en.wikipedia.org/wiki/Hierarchical_Data_Format
 .. _h5py: http://h5py.alfven.org

 For HDF5 support PyMVPA depends on the h5py_ package.
-If it is available, dataset can be saved to a file by simply calling `~mvpa.base.dataset.AttrDataset.save()` with the desired filename.
+If it is available, any dataset can be saved to a file by simply calling `~mvpa.base.dataset.AttrDataset.save()` with the desired filename.

   >>> import tempfile, shutil